 This facility is on a first-come, first-served basis from mid-April through mid-October (summer).
 All sites are reservable from mid-October to mid-April.
 This is a very popular campground through reservation season, so there is rarely availability from last minute cancellations.
 If you are unable to obtain a reservation, please plan on camping at one of our first-come, first-serve campgrounds throughout the park. https://www.nps.gov/deva/planyourvisit/camping.htm

 Coyotes and ravens frequent this area; visitors must never leave pets unattended and must keep food in hard-sided containers or in vehicles.
 Trash must be properly disposed of.

-All vehicles in Campground must be CA Highway Legal - ATVs are not allowed to be driven in campground or in the park.
+All vehicles in Campground must be CA Highway Legal - ATVs are not allowed to be driven in the campground or in the park.

 Firewood collection is not allowed in the campground.
 The resort nearby sells firewood in the general store.
 If you choose to bring your own firewood, please visit dontmovefirewood.org to learn about transporting firewood across state lines.

 Death Valley has sunk below sea level through geologic processes over time.
 It lies within the Mojave Desert and is the hottest, driest and lowest location in North America.
 Despite its extreme climate, the park boasts a diversity of ecosystems, including colorful badlands, snow-covered peaks, desolate sand dunes, rugged canyons and flat, dry basins called playas.